Initial Admissions Phone Call

 What are the priorities for someone in inpatient ED treatment?

-Immediate goals for inpatient treatment are focused on stabilization of physical and mental health.
+Immediate goals for inpatient treatment at an eating disorder treatment center are focused on stabilization of physical and mental health.

 - Medical stabilization

 - Nutritional rehabilitation to achieve weight restoration and address nutritional deficiencies

 - Management of refeeding and its potential complications

 - Interruption of purging/compensatory behaviors

 - Other therapeutic and psychological goals can be addressed when appropriate

 After the initial stabilization, ongoing evidence-based treatment delivered by a multidisciplinary team of healthcare professionals with expertise in the care of patients with EDs is essential for full recovery.